eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 * It can be listed as a single item.
 * It can be listed as a key-value pair using the colon symbol `:`.
 * It can be listed as a transformation using the greater than symbol `>` which is a syntactic sugar to the key-value pair with the `@Transform` annotation that applies to the item.
-* It can be decorated with `Annotation`s.
+* It can be decorated with a `Type` or an `Annotation`s.
+  When a `Type` and an `Annotation` are specified then the `Type` must precede the `Annotation`'s declaration.

 ## Type